gazal2708/escape-island/README.md

-# Escape The Mysterious Island - A React JS Game

 # Escape The Mysterious Island
 Welcome to Escape The Mysterious Island, a single-player game developed using ReactJS.
 This interactive adventure challenges your wit and problem-solving skills as you strive to escape from a stranded island filled with mysteries.
 Unravel the puzzles, decipher clues, and progress through the levels to secure your freedom.